 SPECIFIC DUTIES AND RESPONSIBILITIES

 - Follow protocols and operating procedures to maintain a high level of animal care.
 This includes but not limited to: monitoring animal health, maintaining cleanliness of animal areas, providing enrichment and operant conditioning, exhibit maintenance and improvements.

 - Thoroughly and accurately communicate daily status of animals and interpretive programming verbally and in writing to coworkers, Supervisors and Curator as well as input data and information into ZIMS and other record-keeping systems.

 - Engage in positive guest interactions with an audience of children and their families; assist in the implementation of divisional conservation and education goals.
-Responsible for creating comfort in and empathy for nature through modeling of nature play behaviors and the development and delivery of interpretive opportunities through animal encounters, nature collecting and trading and keeper chats as well as delivery of assigned educational programs.
+Responsible for creating comfort in and empathy for nature through modelling of nature play behaviors and the development and delivery of interpretive opportunities through animal encounters, nature collecting and trading and keeper chats as well as delivery of assigned educational programs.

 - Work with and mentor youth volunteers and interns throughout daily routine.

 - Perform facility maintenance and exhibit modifications as directed.
 Maintain Zoo equipment and property in clean, safe and appropriate condition; return it ready for next use.

 - As instructed, assist with monitoring and control of pest species, feral animals, predators, etc that may pose hazards to the health or well-being of the collection.